neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 In this multi-element approach, you sample combinations of lesions.
 For example, you silence node 1 and check the networks score, then silence node 1 and 2 together, 1, 2, 3 together etc. Then you calculate each nodes importance by comparing the networks score with and without the node in different combinations.

 The results are shown as before in [panel B](#multi-lesions), and [in panel C](#multi-lesions) on the right you can see that the single and multi-node ablations assigns different importance to different nodes.
 This and other results lead the authors to conclude that even small ANNs can be challenging to interpret.
 And so we should perhaps be cautious when interpreting manipulation results from larger and more complex systems.
-If you’d like to learn more about this approach and these results, we highly recommend the paper {cite:p}`https://doi.org/10.1371/journal.pcbi.1010250`.
+If you'd like to learn more about this approach and these results, we highly recommend the paper {cite:p}`https://doi.org/10.1371/journal.pcbi.1010250`.

 ```{figure} figures/manipulatingPicture4.png
 :label: multi-lesions